Export references from FiNDit, databases, or Google Scholar to your EndNote library:

 Please follow the below steps to find and remove duplicates from your EndNote library.
 This method is safer than just deleting the records from your EndNote library.

-EndNote has the ability to search for full text articles which you have access to through Notre Dame's library subscriptions and/or that are freely available on the Internet to attach to your existing references.
-When EndNote locates a copy of an article, it automatically downloads and attaches the PDF the corresponding EndNote record.
+EndNote has the ability to search for full text articles which you have access to through Notre Dame's library subscriptions and/or that are freely available on the Internet.
+When EndNote successfully locates a copy of an article matched from the DOI field, it will download and attach the PDF to the corresponding EndNote record.

-To set up your EndNote Library so that it can search for full text within the Notre Dame online collections and attach PDFs to your EndNote references, you will need to edit your EndNote preferences as follows.
+To set up Find Full Text on your EndNote Library you will need to edit your EndNote preferences as follows.

 https://go.openathens.net/redirector/nd.edu.au?url=

-To find the full text for references in your EndNote Library^:
+Once the above settings have been configured you can find and add the full text for references in your EndNote Library:

-^ Note that this function is most reliable if the article has a DOI.
+^ This function is most reliable if the article has a DOI.

 There are three main ways to add PDFs to your Endnote Library.